dxw/tech-team-rfcs/rfc-029-source-code-should-be-open-source-by-default.md

 - Go through our public GitHub repos to make sure they have a `LICENCE`
-- Go through our private GitHub repos and either make them private or add a `WHY_PRIVATE.md`
+- Go through our private GitHub repos and either make them public or add a `WHY_PRIVATE.md`
 - Start a conversation about which repositories we’re proud of, and pin them to dxw’s GitHub page